emzinnia/nuzlocke-generator/docs/FORMES.md

   - `Mega` (if we keep it) → gated via `evolvesFromForme: "Complete"` so UI can disable Mega until Complete is selected; slugs follow `-mega` across surfaces.
 - UI uses `getAvailableFormes("Zygarde")` to show `["Normal (50%)", "10%", "Complete", "Mega"]` with an optional note that 50% is the default.
 - Asset helpers ensure all three surfaces agree on slugs; adding a new sprite provider only requires updating the config mapper.

+## Rotom example (generation-specific typing)
+- Formes: Heat, Wash, Frost, Fan, Mow (all share the same availability).
+- Gen 4 (DP/Pt/HGSS): all appliances stay Electric/Ghost.
+- Gen 5 onward: Electric plus appliance type (Fire/Water/Ice/Flying/Grass respectively).
+- Model this with `typesByGeneration` (or two config entries gated by `generations`) so `matchSpeciesToTypes` can return the correct typing when a generation is supplied.

 ## Quick wins before full refactor
 - Fix known slug typos (`palden-aqua` → `paldean-aqua`, ensure consistent 10%/Complete slugs).